GE2025: Maliki Osman announces retirement from politics

 SINGAPORE: Minister in the Prime Minister’s Office Mohamad Maliki Osman on Monday (Apr 21) announced his retirement from politics.

-This comes after he announced that he will not be contesting in East Coast GRC in the coming General Election and that his spot in the constituency will be taken by People’s Action Party (PAP) new face Mdm Hazlina Abdul Halim.
+This comes after the five-term Member of Parliament (MP) announced that he will not be contesting in East Coast GRC in the coming General Election and that his spot in the constituency will be taken by People’s Action Party (PAP) new face Hazlina Abdul Halim.

 "My immediate priority is to ensure a smooth transition and rally support for the East Coast GRC team in the coming GE," he said in a Facebook post on Monday.

-Dr Maliki said that Prime Minister Lawrence Wong and him agreed that it was a good time for him to "make way for a new candidate and retire from politics" after serving five terms since 2001.
+Dr Maliki said that both he and Prime Minister Lawrence Wong agreed that it was a good time for him to "make way for a new candidate and retire from politics" after serving since 2001.

 "Serving residents in Sembawang GRC, East Coast GRC, and as mayor of Southeast CDC has been a deeply enriching and humbling journey," he said.